 I’m looking forward to the simplicity.

-I made the mistake of introducing my very crafty 13 year old daughter to all the wonders of Pinterest last year, and she’s never been the same since.
-And while Pinterest can be a lot of fun and the source of many wonderful ideas, it can also be a double edge sword—the source of too many ideas and a whole lot of pressure.
+I made the mistake of introducing my very crafty,13-year-old daughter to all the wonders of Pinterest last year, and she’s never been the same since.
+And while Pinterest can be a lot of fun and the source of many wonderful ideas, it can also be a double-edged sword—the source of too many ideas and a whole lot of pressure.

 Am I the only one who finds the process of filling stockings a little bit stressful?
 Maybe it’s that our stockings are just too big, but I used to spend more time shopping for the perfect stocking stuffers than I did for actual presents.
 And then, once I finally found enough items to fill each stocking, I’d have to wrap what was inevitably dozens of tiny gifts!

 Then, a few years ago, we spent Christmas in a cabin at Mount Rainier with all my siblings and their kids.
 Because we had traveled by plane to get there, we couldn’t bring much along to fill our stockings, so I got creative and filled them with the (new) socks and underwear and mittens I had bought for the trip…and a $100 bill.
 My kids were THRILLED.
 And I realized I was making the whole process way too hard.